fbpx

 What does the research say?

 These results are certainly encouraging for educators as they indicate that the majority of parents are content with the amount of homework their children are receiving.
 However, opinions on homework are subjective and cannot conclusively prove whether or not homework is effective.
 This is why researchers have analyzed dozens of homework studies to determine whether homework is beneficial, and if so, how much homework is appropriate for students.
-The findings of these studies suggest that homework can have a positive impact on academic achievement.
-When comparing students who were assigned homework to those who were not but were similar in other ways, the former group typically scored higher on class tests (Cooper, 2006).
-While 12 studies linked the amount of homework to academic achievement, controlling for other factors that might influence this connection, national samples of students also found a positive correlation between time spent on homework and academic achievement.
+The findings of these studies suggest that homework improves academic achievement, especially when comparing students who were assigned homework to those who were not but were similar in other ways, the former group typically scored higher on class tests (Cooper, 2006).
+While 12 studies linked the amount of homework to academic achievement, controlling for other factors that might influence this connection, national samples of students also found a positive correlation between time spent on homework and better grades

 Practice makes perfect